 Ice-cream poisonings were common enough that, in not very much time at all, I turned up a number of incidents reported in the contemporary press.
 This tale of a party held by Arthur Jones at Greenfield, New York, in 1898 was one of the more serious.
-A couple of days before hosting his Sunday-evening dinner party, Jones bought a lemon-flavoured extract from a travelling salesmen and used this to flavour an ice cream he was making (or, more likely, had made).
+A couple of days before hosting his Sunday-evening dinner party, Jones bought a lemon-flavored extract from a traveling salesmen and used this to flavor an ice cream he was making (or, more likely, had made).

-Many at the party indulged in the treat organised by Mr. Jones on their behalf, but by 9pm that evening the first guest, a Mrs. Seder, “was attacked with nausea.”
-It wouldn’t be long after that others would follow: “by midnight… two cottages were filled with the sick.”
+Many at the party indulged in the treat organized by Mr. Jones on their behalf, but by 9pm that evening the first guest, a Mrs. Seder, “was attacked with nausea.”
+It wouldn’t be long after that others would follow: “by midnight … two cottages were filled with the sick.”
 By the time the New York Times article was published, 3 people were already dead, including Mrs. Seder, and local physicians indicated that there were 6 more not expected to recover.
-In all, the article listed 21 individuals adversely affected by the ice cream.
+In all, the article listed 21 individuals adversely affected by the ice cream.2

 Dr. J.F.
-Curlette, the physician attending the scene, proclaimed the cause of these deaths and illnesses to be ptomaine poisoning.
-Ptomaine poisoning probably sounds unfamiliar to most, but historian Edward Geist explains it nicely as a process by which poisonous substances were produced by bacteria from “the putrefacation of organic matter.”
-Ptomaines are not quite the same thing as current bacterial understandings of food contamination, and would soon fall out of favour, however, they offered a means of explaining poisonings without relying on the introduction of external taints.
+Curlette, the physician attending the scene, proclaimed the cause of these deaths and illnesses to be ptomaine poisoning.3 Ptomaine poisoning probably sounds unfamiliar to most, but historian Edward Geist explains it nicely as a process by which poisonous substances were produced by bacteria from “the putrefacation of organic matter.”
+Ptomaines are not quite the same thing as current bacterial understandings of food contamination, and would soon fall out of favor, however, they offered a means of explaining poisonings without relying on the introduction of external taints.4

 For our purposes, it’s not the absolute answer which is of greatest relevance, not least because we will probably never know, but the fact that all of these possibilities existed.
 People were becoming sick from consuming ice cream, and authorities simply could not identify with complete certainty why it was happening or how to prevent future outbreaks.
 It could have been any number of factors.